EiffelWebFramework/ewf_examples/workbook/basics/basics.md

 end
 ```

-By default the service run on port 80, but generally this port is already busy, so we will need to use another port.
+By default the service run on port 80, but generally this port is already busy, so it is recommended to use another port.
-So to achieve that we need to redefine the feature `initialize' and set up a new port number using the service options.
+So to achieve that it is needed to redefine the feature `initialize' and set up a new port number using the service options.

 ```eiffel
 class